International Student Orientation Online

 *Welcome Webinar: Did you miss this session?
 View past presentations under "Welcome Webinars".

-It’s helpful if you review the information on this page before attending panel sessions on Jan.
-7 & 8, 2021.
+It’s helpful if you review the information on this page before attending student panel sessions on Sept 1 & 3, 2021.
 Your registration for these panel is included if you already registered for Orientation (for undergraduate students) or the Faculty of Graduate Studies Graduate Orientation (for graduate students).

 Virtual New Student Orientation (UCalgary Staff Panels)